ardentperf/glibc-unicode-sorting/README.md

 Comparing the results of actual sorts should catch any changes to default sorting which is not defined in the OS collation data.
-A simple perl script is used to generate a text file containing 14 different strings for every legal unicode character.
+A simple perl script is used to generate a text file containing 16 different strings for every legal unicode character.
 The unix "sort" utility processes this file with the locale configured to en_US for collation.
-This process is repeated on each Ubuntu release from the past 10 years, and then the unix "diff" utility is used to compare the sorted output files and count how many characters have different positions after sorting.
+This process is repeated on each release from the past 10 years, and then the unix "diff" utility is used to compare the sorted output files and count how many characters have different positions after sorting.
 The results show how many individual code points have changed positions in the sorted data across different Operating System releases and which Unicode Blocks contain the changed code points.

-The Operating System locale data files are compared directly.
+The Operating System locale data files from `/usr/share/i18n/locales` are compared directly.
 The results show the total number of lines in the data files that are changed, and which locales contain the changes.

 ## Results

+### Ubuntu

+*Note: Generated with an older version of scripts; not yet updated.
+This Ubuntu table may be missing some changes.*

 | GLIBC Version | Total Detected en_US Sort Order Changes | Unicode Blocks of Detected en_US Sort Order Changes | Total Detected Collation Data File Changes | Locales of Detected Data File Changes | Operating System  | AMI |
 | ---- | ---- | ---- | ----  | ---- | ---- | ---- |